frida/frida-website/_docs/javascript-api.md

     *null* whilst *getRangeByAddress()* throws an exception.
 See `Process.enumerateRanges()` for details about which fields are included.

-+   `Process.enumerateRanges(protection|specifier, callbacks)`: enumerate memory
++   `Process.enumerateRanges(protection|specifier)`: enumerates memory ranges
-    ranges satisfying `protection` given as a string of the form: `rwx`, where `rw-` means "must be at least readable and writable".
+    satisfying `protection` given as a string of the form: `rwx`, where `rw-` means "must be at least readable and writable".
 Alternatively you may provide a `specifier` object with a `protection` key whose value is as aforementioned, and a `coalesce` key set to `true` if you'd like neighboring ranges with the same protection to be coalesced (the default is `false`;
-    i.e. keeping the ranges separate). `callbacks` is an object specifying:
+    i.e. keeping the ranges separate).
+Returns an array of objects containing the following properties:

-    -   `onMatch: function (range)`: called with `range` object containing:
     -   `base`: base address as a `NativePointer`
     -   `size`: size in bytes
     -   `protection`: protection string (see above)
     -   `file`: (when available) file mapping details as an object
         containing:

         -   `path`: full filesystem path as a string
         -   `offset`: offset in the mapped file on disk, in bytes
         -   `size`: size in the mapped file on disk, in bytes

-        This function may return the string `stop` to cancel the enumeration early.

-    -   `onComplete: function ()`: called when all memory ranges have been enumerated

-+   `Process.enumerateRangesSync(protection|specifier)`: synchronous version of
-    `enumerateRanges()` that returns the ranges in an array.

-+   `Process.enumerateMallocRanges(callbacks)`: just like `enumerateRanges()`,
-    but for individual memory allocations known to the system heap.
++   `Process.enumerateMallocRanges()`: just like `enumerateRanges()`, but for individual memory allocations known to the system heap.

-+   `Process.enumerateMallocRangesSync(protection)`: synchronous version of
-    `enumerateMallocRanges()` that returns the ranges in an array.

 +   `Process.setExceptionHandler(callback)`: install a process-wide exception
     handler callback that gets a chance to handle native exceptions before the